Things to do in Izamal in the Yucatan Peninsula

 Where to stay in Cancun

 In Cancun, we stayed at the Nizuc Resort and Spa.
-This was a perfect hotel for us to relax and unwind in after our travels throughout the Yucatan Peninsula.
+This hotel was perfect for us to relax and unwind in after our travels throughout the Yucatan Peninsula.
 A hotel that we could only describe as a ‘truly zen experience.

 Our recommended list of the top hotels in Cancun, you can check out their latest reviews and availability.